sdarlington/sdarlington.github.io/content/posts/2010-07-22-delicious-debrief-4.md

 Worse, many, if not most, Delicious.com users also have a Yahoo! account even when their delicious.com account is *not* linked to it.
 This results in a very confused user, as their login works without error yet they find they have no bookmarks.

 What I was looking for was a way to identify the type of account that was accurate and would not require the same information to be entered multiple times.
-I ended up watching a number of people logging into their Yahoo! accounts ((Don’t worry, I wasn’t looking at what password you were typing.)) and, unfortunately, this invalidated most of my theories for making the process easier.
+I ended up watching a number of people logging into their Yahoo! accounts[^1] and, unfortunately, this invalidated most of my theories for making the process easier.

 I thought, for example, that I was onto a winner when I noticed that I always typed “@yahoo.com” at the end of my username.
 Yummy could show the username screen as normal and, if the user typed “@yahoo.com” it would automatically remove the password field and offer to login using OAuth.
 However there are two problems with this.
 The minor, but annoying one, is that the user would be forced to enter their username twice, once in Yummy and then again in Safari.
 More significantly, I found that you don’t have to type “@yahoo.com” at the end of your Yahoo!
 ID.
 Although *I* do it all the time, most people seem to avoid the extra typing.